Conducting Opportunities

 Salary and Benefits

-Starting salary is that of an O-1/Second Lieutenant ($43,823 per year, plus housing allowance).
-Additional military benefits include medical and dental care for you and your family; tax-free housing allowance based on location; and 30 days paid vacation each year.
-Military pay charts can be found here.
+Staring salary for a Second Lieutenant (O1 or O1E) ranges from $66,410 to $85,022 per year, depending upon assignment location.
+Soldiers with over four years of enlisted service will enter as an O-1E.
+Additional military benefits include medical and dental care for you and your family, and 30 days paid vacation each year.
+Military pay charts can be found here:

 Eligibility

 All applicants must meet requirements to become a Commissioned Officer in the United States Army.
 Candidates without prior military service who are accepted will be required to attend Basic Combat Training, Officer Candidate School, and the Basic Officer Leader Course.
-Candidates with prior Army service who are accepted will be required to attend Officer Candidate School and the Basic Officer Leader Course only.
-After completing Officer Candidate School requirements, candidates are Commissioned and earn the gold bars of a U.S. Army Second Lieutenant.
+Candidates with prior Army service and less than a 5-year break in service will be required to attend Officer Candidate School and the Basic Officer Leader Course only.
+After completing Officer Candidate School requirements, candidates are Commissioned and earn the gold bar of a U.S. Army Second Lieutenant.

 Requirements